Published On: March 12, 2026By

 • Buying Point: Individuals, HR/training, often new to learning systems.

-• Use Cases: Non-profit, NGO, association, community learning, small business.
+• Use Cases: Non-profit, NGO, associations, community learning, small business.

 • Flexibility: High.
 Open to new methods that achieve desired change.